 It’s easy to fall into the trap of believing that your current customers love your offerings so much that they will continue to buy them without being prompted to do so.
 The truth is, no matter how happy your customers were after their first purchase, you need to make a conscious effort to stay in their lives.
 You must consistently remind them that you will make them even happier the next time they give you their business.

 Not only is keeping current customers cheaper than gaining new customers, but it’s also less risky from a marketing standpoint.
 Some businesses are so dedicated to customer retention that it makes up the bulk of their marketing budget.
 In their eyes, it’s safer to bet on current customers making referrals than their ability to gain new customers on their own.
-But referrals will only happen if you consistently prove that you understand your current customers’ needs and preferences.
+But referrals will only happen if you consistently prove that you understand your existing customers’ needs and preferences.

 7. They Know Which Tool Will Wreck the Business If Destroyed

-Throughout this guide, we’ve emphasized several important elements of a growing business.
+Throughout this guide, we’ve emphasized several essential elements of a growing business.
 This includes your team, your current customers, the business leader, your brand identity, etc. Though all of these things are important, only one of them probably has the power to wreck your entire business.

 Think of your business as if it was a machine.
 Each component has its value.
-If a certain component breaks, the machine might run a little slower but produce the same results.
+If a particular component breaks, the machine might run a little slower but produce the same results.
 Another component, on the other hand, could be like the engine to a car.
 A successful business leader can discern the doors from the engine, even though every business has a different engine.

 For some businesses, the engine could be their two most valuable employees.
 Others might be able to sustain themselves in the event of a top employee quitting but would be in serious trouble if their biggest client is forced to close its doors or seek greener pastures.
 You might very well conclude that you, the business leader, are the engine.
 What happens if you become too stressed to concentrate or your time is compromised?
 It’s up to you to make the necessary investments to prevent this from happening.